 - Provide resources on where to get help or support for problems.
 Help them build confidence and teach them how to handle conflict, violence, and peer pressure.

 - Learn Mental Health First Aid to recognise the signs and provide an appropriate response.

 Teen Mental Health First Aid

-A Mental Health First Aid training course teaches teenagers about common mental health challenges.
+Mental Health First Aid (MHFA) training course teaches teenagers about common mental health challenges.
 The training will cover topics on ways to support mental health and help a friend struggling with mental disorders.

 It is about equipping young people with the knowledge and skills they need to foster their own mental wellness and support other people.

 Get trained today.
-Talk to one of our staff who will be happy to assist you with your first aid needs.
+Visit First Aid Course Canberra and talk to one of our staff who will be happy to assist you with your first aid needs.